 These are responsible for regulating the operating temperature of your outboard.
-They're best observed through any signs of change in the engine's operating temperature.
+Simple and effective, they're best observed through any signs of change in the engine's operating temperature.
 Operating in saltwater can cause deposits to build up, causing the valves to stick open, which can over-cool the outboard and prevent it from reaching proper operating temperature.
 Small bits of debris in the cooling water can get lodged between mating surfaces and cause the same condition.
 If this happens, removal and cleaning is most often the fix.
-Check your owner's manual for replacement recommendations.
+Check your owner's manual for specific replacement recommendations.